BugSplat-Git/symbol-upload/README.md

 # symbol-upload

-This is a simple Node.js utility and set of libraries for uploading symbol files or source maps to [BugSplat](https://www.bugsplat.com).
+This repo is a simple Node.js utility, set of libraries, and GitHub action for uploading symbol files or source maps to [BugSplat](https://www.bugsplat.com).
 This utility is designed to be used in your build process to upload symbols to BugSplat for each production build automatically.
 This package can be used as a library or a command line utility.

 ## Action